 After lunch, we drove into the Old city and to the Mount of Olives area where we could see the Dome of the Rock on Temple Mount; an ancient Jewish cemetery; and walk through the Garden of Gethsemane.
 Outside the church adjacent to Gethsemane is a carving in stone of Jesus kneeling - praying and obviously in great agony - one of the most moving depictions of the hours before the crucifixion I have seen.
 We will spend more time in the Old City, but Elad wasn't feeling well and needed to get home.
 We hope he is much improved tomorrow.
 Blessings!
-Ellen eMail to Rotary Club of Town Center In Memoriam Rotaract Update R
+Ellen is a key element in fighting the force of tyranny ...
+And ...